Jauler/STM32_Template_Full/README.md

 This Template:
 - Defines interrupt table at the start of Flash memory
+- Builds full DSP and StdPeriph from sources
 - Initializes stack on CCM memory
 - Initializes .data
 - Initializes .bss to zero